GILREICH1/awesome-to-do-app/README.md

   <a href="https://itailv.github.io/awesome-todo-app/" target="_blank">Live version</a>
 </div>

 ## Introduction

-This app was made as an example for writing modern web apps with stable best-practices solutions.
+This app is based off of: https://github.com/itailv/awesome-todo-app.

 <a href="https://itailv.github.io/awesome-todo-app/">
    <img width="800px" src=".github/Todos-Preview.png"/>
 </a>

+Various changes have been made, including a backend that allows for persistent data storage.

 ## Technologies used